-Our spectra of AT 2021lwx do not significantly evolve over the four epochs of observations spaced over a five month period (observer frame).
-Notably, the spectra do not show some emission lines commonly observed in AGN, including forbidden [Ne V] $\lambda3426$,[O II] $\lambda 3727$, [O III] $\lambda\lambda 4959, 5007$, nor the broad N III $\lambda 4640$ and He II $\lambda 4686$ lines seen in some TDEs.
+Our spectra of AT 2021lwx do not significantly evolve over all epochs of observations spaced over a 14 month period (observer frame).
+Notably, the spectra do not show emission lines commonly observed in AGN, including forbidden [Ne V] $\lambda3426$, [O II] $\lambda 3727$, [O III] $\lambda\lambda 4959, 5007$, or the broad N III $\lambda 4640$ and He II $\lambda 4686$ lines seen in some TDEs.
 We compare our spectra of AT 2021lwx to other transients in Section \ref{sec:comparison}.

 We calculate an upper limit on the [\ion{O}{3}] $\lambda$5007 line flux to be 5.10 $\times 10^{-17}$ erg s$^{-1}$ cm$^{-2}$.
 A signal-to-noise (SNR) ratio $\sim$ 3 is used to find the threshold flux around the [\ion{O}{3}] $\lambda$5007 spectral line implying L$_{5007} \lesssim 2.7 \times 10^{41}$ erg s$^{-1}$.
 Then we infer an upper limit to the total bolometric luminosity of L$_{bol} \lesssim 9.5 \times 10^{44}$ erg s$^{-1}$ for any pre-existing AGN \citep{heckman04}.
 This is at least a factor of 5 below our estimated optical peak luminosity, implying an increase in the luminosity of the ionizing continuum by at least a similar factor.